14 JUN 2023 (WED)

 The Central-local Relationship in Guangdong and Fujian: A Comparative Approach

-The China Development Studies Scholarship is open to application for all non-local full-time students as an encouragement to support their MAChDS study and is awarded to a maximum of two students based on their performance in the first semester of the MAChDS study and proof of financial needs.
+The China Development Studies Scholarship is open to application for all MAChDS students as an encouragement to support their MAChDS study and is awarded to a maximum of two students based on their academic merits in the first semester of the MAChDS studies.
 The value of the Scholarship is HK$20,000.00 per awardee (deducted directly from the second instalment of the composition fee).

 All students should be familiar with the need for safety while in the University or on fieldwork.
 Please click here for the “Statement of Environmental Health and Safety Policy” for more information.
 Any injury suffered as a result of an accident must be reported immediately to the Programme Co-ordinator.